 6. Live Chat Boosts Customer Engagement

-Customer satisfaction can lead to loyalty and repeat sales for your product or service.
+Customer satisfaction can lead to loyalty and increase sales for your product or service.
 In order to get to this point, you need to listen to your customers’ needs and be as responsive as you can through the right channels.

 Live chat can help you increase customer engagement simply by using the channel that more people prefer and answering as many questions as you can.